UPS Claims Quick Wins

 We conducted a comprehensive audit of the existing claims submission process to identify friction points and areas of complexity within the user journey.
 This foundational analysis provided clear insights into current challenges and established a baseline for improvement.

-A competitive audit examined how other logistics providers handle claims management, analyzing their approaches and identifying best-in-class practices.
+As we gathered knowledge and had a baseline understanding now of the issues with the claims process we pivoted to conducting a competitive audit, where we examined how other logistics providers handle claims management, analyzing their approaches and identifying best-in-class practices.
 Understanding the competitive landscape allowed us to identify opportunities to differentiate UPS and elevate the user experience.

 We expanded our research beyond logistics to examine claims processes in adjacent industries, including automotive and insurance.
 This cross-industry analysis surfaced innovative patterns and practices that could be adapted to create a more intuitive and efficient claims experience for UPS customers.